Matt11Moriarty/professional-portfolio/README.md

 - Hover over "MATTHEW MORIARTY" to see css animation
 - Hover over the Work content sections to highlight
+  - These can be clicked on to take you to an external site
 - Nav bar navigates to different parts of the page
   - Resume will take you to a separate resume page